blinksh/docs/docs/basics/commands.md

 ### Config

-If you type `config`, you’ll be presented with the configuration screen.
+If you type `config` or `⌘+,`, you’ll be presented with the configuration screen.
 From here you can adjust the application’s settings.

 ### SSH